Fault Code 215: Transmission Air Supply Pressure Sensor

 FMI 1, 18:

-• Vehicle Components - Air System
+• Vehicle Air System

-• High system demand
+• High system demand during low-speed maneuvering with frequent service brake applications

 • Air compressor mechanically damaged